jchatel/quickmail-next-docs/email-accounts/buying-gmail-accounts-with-quickmail.md

 - [Does auto-warmer come with it?](#does-auto-warmer-come-with-it)
 - [What happens to expired domains?](#what-happens-when-a-domain-expires)
 - [Can I bring my own domain and get email accounts with QuickMail?](#can-i-bring-my-own-domain-and-get-email-accounts-with-quickmail)
+- How to update my email account avatar?
+-
 ## Why Buy Google Email Accounts in QuickMail?

 - **Create new Google inboxes in just a few clicks** — No manual setup needed.
 Each email account is automatically added to your QuickMail workspace.